Triplesee/Large-Multimodal-Model/documents/LMM Introduction.md

 # Recent LMM Development

-On the other hand, there has been a boom in research and development of LMM in recent years, particularly since last year.
+There has been a boom in research and development of LMM in recent years, particularly since last year.

 ![width:1000px height: 500px](pictures/LMM-developments.png )